Chaturvedi

-Chaturvedi is an Indian Hindu surname.
-The name "Chaturvedi" literally means expert of the four Vedas: Atharva Veda, Sama Veda, Yajur Veda, and Rig Veda.
-The surname Chaturvedi traditionally refers to a Brahmin scholar proficient in all the four Vedas.
+Chaturvedi is an Indian Hindu surname which means "expert of the four Vedas: Atharva Veda", Sama Veda, Yajur Veda, and Rig Veda.
+The surname Chaturvedi traditionally refers to a Brahmin scholar proficient in all four Vedas.
 The name embodies a legacy of deep intellectual pursuit and mastery of sacred knowledge.

 While variations in spelling or regional adaptations may exist, the essence of the name consistently reflects Vedic scholarship and erudition.

 Notable people with the surname include: